Arizona Court Records

 Which Courts in Arizona Have Jurisdiction to Hear Traffic Violation Matters?

 In Arizona, civil and criminal traffic case hearings are assigned to the justice courts of the precincts where the offense was alleged to have occurred, and they are presided over by the Justice of the Peace.
-Criminal traffic cases deemed misdemeanors or felonies can also be heard by the municipal district court of the location of the incident.
+The municipal district court of the location of the incident can also hear criminal traffic cases deemed misdemeanors or felonies.

 How to Prepare for Traffic Court in Arizona

 To prepare for traffic court in Arizona, begin by familiarizing yourself with the traffic laws relevant to your citation.
 Research the potential penalties associated with your violation and any possible defenses you might have.
-Consider seeking legal advice from a traffic attorney who understands Arizona's legal system.
+Consider seeking legal advice from a traffic attorney who understands the Arizona legal system.